2019 Customer Success / Onboarding Survey

 Customer Onboarding Software

-This section starts the second of the two main topics of the survey, customer onboarding.
+This section is the second of the two main topics of the survey, covering customer onboarding.

 The first question asked if organizations had a dedicated customer onboarding tool, and a majority (53%) had one in place.
 Many (24%) use more than one, usually software paired with Google Docs.